MaterializeInc/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 We introduce this new headless service, rather than reusing the existing `environmentd` Service for a few reasons:

 * The `environmentd` Service is public / external-facing, while the pubsub port should be strictly internal
-* To decouple the idea the notion that `environmentd` is necessarily responsible for providing the PubSub server.
+* To decouple the notion that `environmentd` is necessarily responsible for providing the PubSub server.
 In the future we may wish to [replace it with a different implementation](#external-pubsubmessage-bus), or route the Service to point towards different pods.